Hospice Admission Note Template

 Use Template

-A hospice admissions document is a comprehensive and critical form used when a patient is admitted into a hospice program.
+A hospice admissions document or hospice admission note is a comprehensive and critical form used when a patient is admitted into a hospice program.
 It serves as a foundational record that outlines essential information, establishes care preferences, and initiates the provision of end-of-life care services.

 This document encompasses multifaceted details about the patient’s medical history, current health status, and preferences for care during their final phase of life.
 It includes personal information such as the patient’s name, address, contact details, and demographic data.
 Additionally, it delves into the patient’s medical background, detailing diagnoses, ongoing treatments, medications, and any prior hospitalizations or surgeries.